Ayah1510/AI-Project/README.md

 # AI-Project
-This project find shortest paths between multiple cities based on the distances or the transprtation costs.
+This project finds the shortest path between multiple cities based on the distances or the transprtation costs.
 It is implemented using greedy and breadth algorithms